wrvenkat/request_generator/README.md

 ### dom
 A basic unit in an object tree is a `Tag` object defined in the `tag` module under the `dom` package.
 A `Tag` object can be used to define a building unit for any type of object tree.
 For example, this might be a statement in a programming language like Java or Python or an HTML element.

 `Tag` class defines basic navigation, search, modification and code generation methods for an object tree.
+This `Tag` class is created by forking [beautifulsoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)'s [`PageElement`](https://bazaar.launchpad.net/~leonardr/beautifulsoup/bs4/view/head:/bs4/element.py).

 Specializations and extensions of a `Tag` is possible by inherting it to change the behavior.
 The `SimpleHTMLElement` from [`simple_html_element`](https://github.com/wrvenkat/request_generator/blob/master/request_generator/html/dom/simple_html_element.py) for example, forms the basic unit in an HTML object tree.
 This `SimpleHTMLElement` is further customized in [`simple_html_elements`](https://github.com/wrvenkat/request_generator/blob/master/request_generator/html/dom/simple_html_elements.py) module to create other HTML elements like `IFrame`, `Img`, `Input` etc that make up an HTML object tree.